-- When a divorced parent models to their children that they deserve to be in a satisfying supportive relationship, then they are showing their children not to settle for an unhealthy or unhappy marriage.
+- MODEL BEHAVIOR: When a divorced parent models to their children that they deserve to be in a satisfying supportive relationship, then they are showing their children not to settle for an unhealthy or unhappy marriage.
 After a divorce, eventually divorced parents begin new relationships.
 Consequently, children witness their parents being happy on their own or finding a better partner, both of which provide excellent modeling opportunities for children.
 Children of divorced parents can benefit by watching, their parents’ independence or new positive relationships.
 Either way, this type of modeling benefits children greatly.

 - BETTER PARENT/CHILD RELATIONSHIP.
 With shared custody/timesharing, children from divorced parents have an opportunity to experience each parent as a full and confident parent.
 In non-divorced households many times some parents are just “present.”
 They are there, but they are not interacting in a meaningful way with their children.
 When both parents are together, one of them takes on the majority of the nurturing or parenting tasks.
 After a divorce occurs, children will have each parent focusing completely on them when the children are experiencing their visitation/timesharing with their respective parent.
 They have the opportunity to learn about their parents on a deeper level than their non-divorced peers because they spend so much time with each parenting individual.